Main Street, Gibraltar: History

-The street's route has only had minor adjustment when the front of the Cathedral of St. Mary the Crowned was re-modeled and downsized in 1801 in order to straighten the street on the orders of the British Governor, Charles O'Hara.
+The street's route has only had minor adjustments when the front of the Cathedral of St. Mary the Crowned was re-modeled and downsized in 1801 in order to straighten the street on the orders of the British governor, Charles O'Hara.
 A branch of Marks & Spencer was established in Gibraltar on the street in 1968.

 Description

 Main Street is Gibraltar's main commercial and shopping district.
 It runs north–south through the old town which is pedestrianised and lined with buildings displaying a blend of Genoese, Portuguese, Andalusian, Moorish and British Regency styles, most of which have shops on the ground floor.
 Upper floors provide residential accommodation or offices.
 Tourists and visitors will find a wide variety of shops, many of which will be familiar from British high streets.

 Irish Town is a street name and one of Main Street's sub-districts and was named in the early 19th century when Gibraltar was split into differing quarters.

-Gibraltar's town centre is largely protected by the Gibraltar Heritage Trust and is part of a continual restoration programme.
+Gibraltar's city centre is largely protected by the Gibraltar Heritage Trust and is part of a continual restoration programme.